ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/kit7-agriculture/datasheet.md

 sidebar_label: Datasheet
 ---

-import RkImage from '@site/src/components/Image' import RkBottomNav from '@site/src/components/Document/BottomNav'

 # WisBlock Agriculture Kit Datasheet

 ## Overview

 ### Description

 The **WisBlock Agriculture Kit** is a comprehensive and customizable IoT kit optimized for agricultural applications.
 This kit includes a range of sensors designed specifically for agriculture, including soil, light, and environmental sensors.
-Additionally, the kit also has common interfaces like SDI-12, 4-20&nbsp;mA, and RS485, providing a versatile platform for monitoring and controlling agricultural conditions.
+Additionally, the kit also has common interfaces like SDI-12, 4-20 mA, and RS485, providing a versatile platform for monitoring and controlling agricultural conditions.

 The kit is designed for easy integration with other WisBlock modules.
 It also supports different connectivity options like LoRaWAN, BLE, LTE-M, and NB-IoT.
 The said options enable you to choose the most suitable connectivity for your specific use case.
 With this kit, you can easily monitor soil moisture, light levels, temperature, and humidity remotely.
 Moreover, it can receive real-time alerts, and take appropriate action to optimize crop yields and resource use.